Ricotta Cheese Cookies

 Step 2- Freeze the dough.
 Cover the mixing bowl and place it in the freezer for 20 minutes for a quick freeze.

 Step 3- Shape.
-Remove the dough from the freezer and shape them into 12 small balls, either using your hands or a cookie scoop.
+Remove the dough from the freezer and shape it into 12 small balls, either by hand or with a cookie scoop.

 Step 4- Bake.
-Place them on a lined baking sheet and bake for 12-14 minutes, or until just cooked.
-Let the cookies cool on a wire rack completely.
+Place them on a lined baking sheet and bake until just golden.
+Let the cookies cool completely on a wire rack.

 Step 5- Glaze the cookies.
 Once the cookies are cooled, whisk together the glaze ingredients and spread them on top of each cookie.
 If desired, add some sprinkles.